 In total, the government is spending a record £6.1 billion on local highways maintenance between 2015/16 and 2020/21, giving councils long-term certainty for the first time to plan future work with the aim of preventing potholes and improving local roads, bridges and street lighting.

-As part of this investment, the Pothole Action Fund will give local authorities in England £50 million a year to help them tackle more than 4 million potholes.
-Funding is calculated according to the size of the local road network in the area and the Kirklees allocation is £325,000 in 2016.
+As part of this investment, the Pothole Action Fund will give local authorities in England an average £50 million a year to help them tackle more than 4 million potholes.
+Funding is calculated according to the size of the local road network in the area and the Kirklees allocation was £941,000 in 2018/19.
 Each year a summary report shows where this sum was invested.

 In the Budget 2018 the Chancellor announced £420 million additional capital funding in 2018/19 for Highway Authorities to tackle potholes, repair damaged roads, and invest in keeping bridges open and safe.

 The Kirklees allocation was £2,711,000.
 It was a condition of the funding that it was used by the end of March 2019.
 The additional funding was allocated where condition surveys show the greatest need and that was to our Local Community Roads (the unclassified road network).